 - Gaming: Almost all gaming platforms are built to work best with 1080P resolutions.
 A projector that supports this capability is ideal as 4K technology is not yet in sync with the flash bang of your PS4, Xbox or Nintendo Switch.

 - Portable: Many portable projectors include only 840 x 480 resolutions.
 If you plan on using your projector both at home and at work, you will need to pay careful attention to the resolution capabilities for a quality movie display.
+Contrary to what some people think, projectors can be diverse in terms of how they work – like laser projectors, which we’ve explained before – which is why it’s important to pay attention to things like resolution capabilities among other specifications.

 The Bottom Line: While your content, screen size and ambient light will likely push your lumens up, keeping your resolution in mind will ensure your image provides a clear image suited to your needs.